 Impacts to Public Health and Safety will be similar to those discussed in Alternative 2.
-Alternative 3 would offer two fewer parcels than Alternative 2, neither of which belongs to a Census block group meeting EJ criteria.
-Both deferred parcels indicate building block footprints within 1.25 and 2.5 miles of each parcel.
+Alternative 3 would offer four fewer parcels than Alternative 2, one of which belongs to a Census block group meeting EJ criteria.
+One deferred parcel indicates building block footprints within 2.5 miles of the parcel.